t-mw/gw2-arbitrage/README.md

 ## Options

-Run `cargo run --release -- --help` to see all available additional options.
+Run `cargo run --release -- --help` to see all available options, including CSV export.

 ## Cache